junxit/us-congress-bills-115/metadata.md

 - 2017-05-25 — Message on Senate action sent to the House.
 - 2017-05-25 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S3190; text as passed Senate: CR S3192-3194)
 - 2017-05-25 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S3190; text as passed Senate: CR S3192-3194)
+- 2017-05-26 — Received in the House.
+- 2017-05-26 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-05-26 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-05-26 — Referred to the Subcommittee on Economic Opportunity.
+- 2017-05-26 — Referred to the Subcommittee on Oversight and Investigations.
+- 2017-05-26 — Subcommittee on Oversight and Investigations Discharged.